And on the 7th Day I went running…

 Where to start?

-- If you are new to running and not sure where to start, then try our running tips for beginners page or have a look at one of our beginner 5k training plans like the 5k training plan for beginners or the popular Couch-to-5k to get you started.
+If you are new to running and not sure where to start, then try our running tips for beginners page or have a look at one of our beginner 5k training plans like the 5k training plan for beginners or the popular Couch to 5k training plan to get you started.